Publish Novellas 10 April 2022

 “We find that it’s best to have clients experience their new life in a large room that is free of obstacles.
 This allows you to move easily through the 3D space.
 So that your imagination is not influenced by the appearance of the empty area, I will lead you there with your eyes closed.

-“Beyond a chair and mattress on the floor, there will be no obstructions for at least 30 feet in all directions.
+“There will be no obstructions for at least 30 feet in all directions.
+Some carefully positioned furniture will interact with the mixed reality experience.
 After placing the headset on you, your new reality begins.
 Are you ready?”

 “Yes.
 Hook me up!”
 Ronald reacts with excitement.